ILIAS-TechnicalBoard/ILIAS/docs/development/accessibility-process.md

       among different stakeholders on accessibility questions.

 * [UI Components](../..//src/UI/README.md)
-    * lists UI Components of ILIAS along with a purpose description an accessibility on specific UI Components
+    * The documentation of UI Components encompases a section on accessibility rules.
-    * can be used to lookup of the mechanism of specific parts of the UI
+    * The documentation can be used to lookup of the mechanism of specific parts of the UI

-* Accessibility Mailing List
-    * First POC for Maintainers
-    * Maintainers, writers of Feature wiki articles can turn themselves to Acessibility Mailing List to get their issues looked at.
-    * The mailing list is managed by the UI/UX/A11y expert group

 <a name="activities"></a>